Wavves: Early years, early releases, aborted third album (2008–2009)

 Wavves started in 2008 as the recording project of Nathan Williams.
 Wavves released several 7"s as well as a cassette leading up to the first release, Wavves.
 After gaining recognition, Ryan Ulsh was enlisted as a touring drummer and Wavves embarked on their first US and European tours.
 Wavves released their self-titled debut album in 2008, subsequently drawing the attention of Pitchfork Media.
 At the time, the band consisted of Williams on guitar and vocals and Ulsh on drums.
 Their second full-length album, Wavvves, was released on February 3, 2009, and was well received by outlets like Spin, The A.V.
 Club, and Pitchfork.
+At the same time, the band were briefly associated with the 2000s "shitgaze" scene.

 Singer Nathan Williams experienced a public breakdown as the band was unable to complete their set at the 2009 Primavera Sound festival in Barcelona.
 Williams, who admitted he had taken a cocktail of ecstasy and Valium, fought with drummer Ryan Ulsh and insulted the Spanish crowd, who then pelted him with bottles.
 Apologizing for their performance, Williams admitted the next day that he was addicted to alcohol.
 As a result, the band cancelled the remainder of their European tour.

 After these events, Ulsh quit the band, and Zach Hill replaced him as the drummer of Wavves for the period of mid-late 2009.
 They would intensely collaborate in this short time, and an entire album's worth of material was recorded, although Williams commented he was not sure if it would be released under Wavves.
 "Cool Jumper" was the sole single released promoting the album.
 Williams reported that the album was to be expected towards the end of 2010, but this never materialised.
 In 2011 Hill commented that the full album had still not been released, and more tracks were self-released by Williams throughout 2011.
 After 14 years, the album, Babes, was released in full on William's Patreon in late 2023.